Lam-Git/Python-Games/tic-tac-toe/README.md

 key: 1-9

 1. game.py
-   This game is between the user and the computer
+   This game can be between either two users or computerAI -HumanPlayer,

-2. player.py
-   This is all the data used for the game.py.
+   -RandomComputerPlayer,
+   -SmartComputerPlayer

+\*data.py = Blueprint/data for game.py